AndersDeath/diary2/000-current.md

 In the office I was on a lunch with Chinese colleges.
 It was so stupic and shitty that I didn't know what to think.
 The heads of Visable are really old fasion businessmen that try to push dust in partners eyes.
 It was so ridiculous and fun.
 I hope that understand what they do but I am not sure.
 BVG ticket from my company is still not with me.
 It's also fun because it's another fuck up from provider's side.
 Some clothes came to me and I am happy because I almost packed for Paris.
 It's really nice.

-# 27 June - Mittwoch - Berlin - 643 Tag der Einwanderung - Warm Rainy
+# 27 June - Donnerstag - Berlin - 643 Tag der Einwanderung - Warm Rainy